aejenk/glitchup/README.md

 [![glitchup](https://docs.rs/glitchup/badge.svg)](https://docs.rs/crate/glitchup)
 -->

 **Note:** This project is still a work in progress.
-You can *technically* already run it, however it's not polished up to my liking enough for me to actually release it as **V1** yet.
+You can install the current executable by using `cargo install glitchup`, however it's incomplete and you may encounter bugs.

 ## Inspiration